braydenday/Ecommerce-backend/README.md

 - [Questions](#questions)

 ## Installation
-use insomnia to pull the GET/POST/PUT/DELETE routes
+Use insomnia to pull the GET/POST/PUT/DELETE routes

 ## Usage
 A command line application created to store your ecommerce products!